Ed.S. in Curriculum & Instruction

 Full or Part Time:

-Full-time on-Grounds only.
-Part-time on-Grounds and off-Grounds.
+Full-time and part-time on-Grounds only.

 The Education Specialist degree is a planned 30-credit (minimum) terminal post-Master’s degree program in which candidates are expected to attain an understanding of major issues in professional education and the ability to integrate and apply what they have learned in an educational context.